OpenMDAO-Plugins/vsp_wrapper/docs/usage.rst

     wing_wet_area = Float(iotype='out', desc='External area of wing.')
     fuse_wet_area = Float(iotype='out', desc='External area of fuselage.')

-VSP can be imported from ''vsp_wrapper.py'', which should be in the site-packages directory of your activated Python environment once it is installed.
+VSPParametricGeometry can be imported from the vsp_wrapper package, which should be in the site-packages directory of your activated Python environment once it is installed.

 ::

-    from vsp_wrapper import VSP
+from vsp_wrapper import VSPParametricGeometry

-Generally, the easiest way for you to import your existing VSP container into the OpenMDAO component is to create a component instance and add it to the workflow
+Generally, the easiest way for you to import your existing VSP container into the OpenMDAO component is to create a GeomComponent instance and fill its parametric_geometry Slot with a VSPParametricGeometry object, then add it to the workflow

 ::

+    from openmdao.lib.components.geomcomp import GeomComponent

     class VSP_Model(Assembly):

          def configure(self):
             super(VSP_Model, self).configure()
             #create component instance and add to workflow
-            self.add('vsp', VSP('Cessna182.xml'))
+            self.add('gcomp', GeomComponent())
+            self.gcomp.add('parametric_geometry', VSPParametricGeometry())
+            self.gcomp.parametric_geometry.model_file = 'Cessna182.vsp'

-When the vsp_wrapper is instantiated, an XML file must be specified in order for it to run, as can be seen from above.
+When the vsp_wrapper is instantiated, a .vsp file, which is just an XML file internally, must be specified by setting the ``model_file`` attribute in order for it to run, as can be seen from above.

-When updating input values for the vsp wrapper, the XML file must be updated.
-As an example, below you can see an abbreviated form of the Cessna182.xml file referenced above.
+When updating input values for the VSP wrapper, the .vsp file must be updated.
+As an example, below you can see an abbreviated form of the Cessna182.vsp file referenced above.

 ::